Coderockr/backend-test/README.md

 ```

 If you just follow the steps with no editions, the url will be `http://localhost:3000`.
 Let's assume that for the next examples.
 To test, I've used **humao.rest-client**.
 Just install it on **VS CODE** and use the http files to test it as REST api.
+Soon, there'll be a interface for you :).

 ### Endpoints